RyanAish/Cloudsecurity/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Ansible directory.
 - Update the Host file to include
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_ I copied that playboks to the roles directories.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? ( http://[your.VM.IP]:5601/app/kibana )

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._